phonowell/genshin-impact-script/doc/en/tactic.md

 on-long-press = a, e~
 ```

-The above configuration is not the optimal solution.
-If you have a better
+The above configuration is not optimal.
+If you have a better solution, please
-solution, please let me know.
+let me know.

 ## Wildcard